haasae/earthquake-prediction-ml/README.md

 - train an Artificial Neural Network to predict earthquake magnitude with regression
 - evaluate and save the model + metrics

+The purpose of the project was learning machine learning.

 ## Quickstart

 ### 1) Create env + install